Star Wars (film): Writing

 Since commencing the writing process in January 1973, Lucas wrote four different screenplays for Star Wars, searching for "just the right ingredients, characters and storyline."
 By May 1974, he had expanded the original treatment into a full, 132-page rough draft, which included elements such as the Sith, the Death Star, and a general named Annikin Starkiller.
 He then changed Starkiller to an adolescent boy, and shifted the general—who came from a family of dwarfs—into a supporting role.
 Lucas envisioned the Corellian smuggler, Han Solo, as a large, green-skinned monster with gills.
-He based Chewbacca on his Alaskan Malamute dog, Indiana, who often acted as his "co-pilot" by sitting in the passenger seat of his car.
+He based Chewbacca on his Alaskan Malamute dog, Indiana.
+She would sit in the passenger seat of his car while he was driving, and he referred to her as his "co-pilot".
 The dog's name would later be given to the character Indiana Jones.

 Lucas completed a second draft in January 1975 entitled Adventures of the Starkiller, Episode One: The Star Wars.
 He had made substantial simplifications and introduced the young, farm-dwelling hero as Luke Starkiller.
 In this draft, Luke had several brothers.
 Annikin became Luke's father, a wise Jedi Knight who played a minor role at the end of the story.
 Early versions of the characters Han Solo and Chewbacca were present, and closely resemble those seen in the finished film.
-This draft introduced a mystical energy field called "The Force," the concept of a Jedi turning to the dark side, and a historical Jedi who was the first to turn, and who subsequently trained the Sith.
-The script also included a Jedi Master with a son who trains to be a Jedi under his father's friend; this would ultimately form the basis for the finished film and, later, the original trilogy.
+This draft introduced a mystical energy field called "The Force"; the concept of a Jedi turning to the dark side; and a Jedi who was the first to turn, and who subsequently trained the Sith.
+The script also included a Jedi Master with a son who trains under his father's friend.
 This version was more a fairy tale quest than the action-filled adventure story of the previous draft, and ended with a text crawl that previewed the next story in the series.
-According to Lucas, the second draft was over 200 pages long, which led him to split up the story into several films spanning several trilogies.
+According to Lucas, the second draft was over 200 pages long, which led him to split up the story into multiple films.
+(Note: Attributed to multiple references:) This division caused problems with the first film; Lucas had to use the ending of Return of the Jedi for Star Wars, which resulted in a Death Star being included in both films.
+(Note: After Star Wars became tremendously successful, Lucasfilm announced that Lucas had already written twelve more Luke Skywalker stories, which, according to Gary Kurtz, were separate "adventures" rather than traditional sequels.
+However, some of Lucas's claims about his writing process are inconsistent, and have been challenged by Kurtz, Kaminski and Chris Taylor.
+At various times, Lucas said he had only notes rather than complete treatments or scripts, and in 2010 he admitted that when Star Wars was first released, he "didn't know where it was going".
+He added, "The trick is to pretend you've planned the whole thing out in advance.")